HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/content/DeleteLibWithRefs.md

 ## Instructions

-If you need to delete a library that contains items that are referenced by another library, you have two options: manually edit the items, or run the module to delete multiple libraries.
+To delete a WCM library that contains items referenced by another library, you can manually edit the items or run the module to delete multiple libraries.

 ### Manually edit the items